 - Stylishly designed living areas with plenty of daylight thanks to its floor-to-ceiling windows

-- Three well-apportioned bedrooms with split king-size beds and flat-screen TVs with Apple TV
+- Three well-apportioned bedrooms with split queen-size beds and flat-screen TVs with Apple TV

 - One bathroom with shower and bathtub; one bathroom with shower alone

 - 40-inch flat-screen TV, PS4 Playstation and Apple TV

 - Bang & Olufsen speakers for optimal sound quality

 - Secure and heated dry room for skis and other outdoor equipment

 - Daily housekeeper

 - 24-hour concierge service